ztalbot2000/homebridge-cmd4/README.md

 <BR><BR>
 ## &nbsp;&nbsp;&nbsp; **Cmd4** is a plugin for [Homebridge] that lets you see what Homebridge and Homekit are all about, without actually owning a single accessory!
 For the more advanced user, Cmd4 brings CLI support for all device types (Accessories) and characteristics.

+## Homebridge UI User.
+Do not click on any inline links.
+Homebridge UI does not supprt them.
+Bug#1098
 <BR><BR>
 ## Table of Contents
 * [**About the Cmd4 Plugin**](#about-the-cmd4-plugin)